top of page

-Let’s get this straight—massage therapy, when it’s done by a well-trained and experienced therapist, is generally very safe.
+Let’s get this straight—massage therapy, when performed by a well-trained and experienced therapist, is generally very safe.
 If you’re seeing a licensed massage therapist in Surprise or Sun City Grand who knows their stuff and works with care, the risk to your health is extremely low.

-But here’s the catch: you should be just as picky choosing a massage therapist as you are choosing a doctor, dentist, or mechanic.
+But here’s the catch: you should be just as picky when choosing a massage therapist as you are when selecting a doctor, dentist, or mechanic.
 Check licenses.
 Ask questions.
 Get referrals.
 This isn’t the time to be shy.

 One of the smartest questions you can ask any therapist before booking is: